|

 The municipality

-of Westerland lies south of the capital municipality
+of Westerland lies south of the municipality of

 Markenland to